Are you seeking to pursue your studies up in the Great White North?

 - Proof of identity - passport and two passport-sized photos

-- Proof of financial - Minimum of $10,000 plus additional fund for each family member that will be joining you eg. proof of student loan, a Canadian bank account in your name, paid tuition and housing fees, proof of funding (person or school), student or education loan, four months bank statements
+- Proof of financial funds - minimum of $10,000 plus additional funds for each family member joining you.
+You will require proof of student loan, a Canadian bank account in your name, paid tuition and housing fees, proof of funding (person or school), student or education loan, and four months' bank statements.

 - a letter of explanation - why you want to study in Canada;